Aliases for ECM1 Gene

 GeneCards Summary for ECM1 Gene

 ECM1 (Extracellular Matrix Protein 1) is a Protein Coding gene.
 Diseases associated with ECM1 include Urbach-Wiethe Disease and Lichen Sclerosus.
-Among its related pathways are ERK Signaling and Phospholipase-C Pathway.
+Among its related pathways are Integrin Pathway and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include enzyme binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for ECM1 Gene

 Involved in endochondral bone formation as negative regulator of bone mineralization.
 Stimulates the proliferation of endothelial cells and promotes angiogenesis.
 Inhibits MMP9 proteolytic activity.